Sereno1710/feup-lbaw/er.md

 </td>
 <td>

-Sellers are authenticated users who created an auction.They are able to delete and edit their auctions.
+Sellers are authenticated users who created an auction.
+They are able to delete and edit their auctions.

 </td>
 </tr>